Skip to content

 Illustration: The Touch & Go

-Taiwan's Starlux Airlines will lease eight Airbus A321neos from BOC Aviation, with deliveries powered by CFM LEAP-1A engines commencing in 2028.
+Taiwan's Starlux Airlines will expand its narrowbody fleet with eight additional A321neos leased from BOC Aviation, scheduled for delivery beginning in 2028, powered by CFM Leap-1A engines.

 The gist

-Starlux Airlines will expand its fleet with eight leased A321neos from BOC Aviation, starting deliveries in 2028.
+Starlux Airlines to receive eight leased A321neos from BOC Aviation starting in 2028, boosting its growing Airbus fleet.

 Share